‘Teen Mom 2’ Jenelle Evans Posts New Photos Of Daughter Ensley

 — Teen Mom 2 (@teenmom02) January 24, 2017

-Before fans began to suspect that Jenelle Evans was pregnant, she spoke to People Magazine about her plans for the future with Eason and at the time, she claimed she was in no rush to get pregnant or married.
-During the interview, which took place in March of last year, Evans praised her boyfriend but said that they were taking things slow with one another.
+Before fans began to suspect that Jenelle Evans was pregnant, she spoke to People magazine about her plans for the future with Eason, and at the time, she claimed she was in no rush to get pregnant or married.
+During the interview, which took place in March of last year, Evans praised her boyfriend, but said that they were taking things slow with one another.

 “We’re not looking into marriage or kids or [anything] like that,” she said at the time.
 “I even said on camera, I said: ‘I’ll be miserable for the rest of my life as long as I have my family together,’ but honestly, it’s really about being happy, and if you’re not happy, your kids aren’t going to happy, and that’s the most important thing.”

-While Jenelle Evans has seemingly had a change of heart when it comes to expanding her family, it is hard to say whether or not she and Eason have plans to wed.
-Although the reality star did recently share a photo of a special ring, the ring wasn’t for herself but rather her daughter, Ensley, and also came with a similar bracelet for the baby.
+While Jenelle Evans has seemingly had a change of heart when it comes to expanding her family, it is hard to say whether or not she and Eason have plans to wed any time soon.
+Although the reality star did recently share a photo of a special ring, the ring wasn’t for her, but rather her daughter, Ensley, and also came with a similar bracelet for the baby.

 To see more of Jenelle Evans and her family, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.